 Any federally insured depository institution can participate in the RTP network with the right back end.
-This, of course, requires the bank or credit union’s back-end system to be always available for a transfer.
-It’s an open-loop system, with payments connected directly to a personal or business account where the funds are ready and waiting.
+This requires the bank or credit union’s back-end system to always be available for a transfer.
+It’s an open-loop system.
+Payments connect directly to a personal or business account where the funds are ready and waiting.
 Further, the bank or credit union must have the data-rich and structured messaging format provided by ISO 20022.
 SWIFT and other legacy formats like it will supply the data records needed along the payments chain.

-All banks have the capability of supporting RTPs, either with the right systems on the back end or through a third-party solution provider, which is a cost-effective way to participate in this digital revolution without breaking the bank or taxing already-strained IT resources at even the largest bank or credit union.
+All banks can support real-time payments, either with the right systems on the back end or through a third-party solution provider.
+It’s a cost-effective way to participate in this digital revolution without breaking the bank or taxing already-strained IT resources at even the largest bank or credit union.

 What Is the Benefit for Credit Unions and Their Customers?

-As financial institutions start to develop enhanced products and services to meet the needs of their customers, it’s important to understand their end-users’ pain points.
+As financial institutions develop enhanced products and services to meet the needs of their customers, it’s essential to understand their end-user’s pain points.
 Digital technologies provide the platform to both promise and deliver real-time capabilities.
 For many customers, access to RTPs can make the difference between a good and a great experience.

-As any banker knows, cash-management issues are a huge problem for many small businesses.
+As any banker knows, cash-management issues are a massive problem for many small businesses.
 There is no better way for these businesses to have greater control and visibility into their accounts.
-And it’s not just businesses that need fast access to their money — consumers want immediate gratification as well.
+And it’s not just businesses that need fast access to their money — consumers also want immediate gratification.

-What’s good for customers can be really good for banks and credit unions.
-Today’s savvy banking customers expect that their financial institution, whether it’s a community credit union or a multinational powerhouse, will offer generally the same level of service and range of digital capabilities as its competitors.
-If you can’t provide the type of service they expect, there are a plethora of alternatives.
-In addition to real-time capabilities, customers demand lower fees and greater transparency.
-That sign-on incentive?
-It’s long forgotten when you can’t offer them the any-time, any-place convenience they can find online or down the block.
+What’s suitable for customers can be really good for banks and credit unions.
+Today’s savvy banking customers expect that their financial institution will generally offer the same level of service and range of digital capabilities as its competitors.

-In 2021, JPMorgan Chase launched a new service called “request for pay.”
-This service allows corporate clients to send a payment request to bank customers who use the bank’s app or website.
+In 2021, JPMorgan Chase launched a new service called “request for payment.”
+This service allows corporate clients to send payment requests to customers using the bank’s app or website.
 The benefits?
 For the largest U.S. bank, it significantly reduces the time it takes to get paid.
 The strategy is to provide a wider variety of payment types, giving customers greater flexibility and more options.
-In the long term, this will allow JPMorgan Chase to capture an even larger share of the growing number of global digital payments.
+In the long term, this will allow JPMorgan Chase to capture an even larger share of the growing number of digital payments.

 How RTPs Improve Operations

-As digital banking evolves and the global market expands, there are new opportunities.
-Nontraditional financial services have arisen in large part because existing products and services fail to serve the needs of many of these new consumers and businesses.
-There’s a tremendous revenue opportunity for the banks and credit unions that are paying attention.
+As digital banking evolves and the global market expands, new opportunities exist.
+Nontraditional financial services have mainly arisen because existing products and services need to serve the needs of many of these new consumers and businesses.
+There’s a tremendous revenue opportunity for the banks and credit unions to pay attention.

 How Are Real-Time Payments Most Commonly Used?

 Real-time payments are emerging as the new standard.
 According to Citizens Commercial Banking’s annual Real-Time Payments Outlook, some 90% of business leaders surveyed report that they are interested in RTPs.
-Digital payments have been proven to be reliable, hence the interest during the pandemic in investing more in digital payment technologies.
+Digital payments have been proven reliable, hence the interest in investing more in digital payment technologies during the pandemic.
 In fact, access to RTPs is the second highest-ranking criterion for choosing a banking partner, according to those surveyed, right behind the ability to provide life-cycle banking solutions.